mdfusion

 Wenn ich für Prüfungen lerne, sammeln sich oft viele Markdown-Dateien in einer Ordnerhierarchie an.
 Zum Wiederholen der Inhalte ist es dann praktisch, diese Dateien in einem gut lesbaren Format in einer einzigen Datei zusammenzuführen.

 Als ich nach einem Tool gesucht habe, das genau das macht, habe ich nichts gefunden, was in einem Schritt die Dateien zusammenführt und in eine PDF- oder HTML-Datei exportiert.
-Also habe ich ein kleines Python-Modul geschrieben, das genau das macht.
+Also habe ich ein kleines Python-Modul geschrieben, das genau das mithilfe von Pandoc macht.
 Da vielleicht auch andere Leute einen Nutzen dafür haben könnten, habe ich mich entschieden, es auf GitHub und PyPI zu veröffentlichen.

 Der Code ist auf GitHub verfügbar und auf PyPI zu finden.